Breaking Away: 4 Reasons to Start a Solo Law Practice

 All lawyers have their strengths and weaknesses.
 You could have a lawyer as a mentor.

 Maybe another one is in a different niche than you.
-For example, if you’re a personal injury lawyer but your colleague is a family lawyer, he/she can refer clients to you since you’re in different legal branches.
+For example, if you’re a personal injury lawyer but your colleague is a family or spousal support lawyer, he/she can refer clients to you since you’re in different legal branches.

 2. You Have Devoted Clients